AbYahaya/Ratify/README.md

 Project Overview
-This project is a Payment and Receipt Generation System for the Nigeria Association of Computing Students, ABU, designed with the following key features:
+This project is currently a backend-only Payment and Receipt Generation System for the Nigeria Association of Computing Students, ABU, designed with the following key features:

 - Secure payment processing using the Paystack API.
 - Dynamic receipt generation using PDFKit.